apache/druid/docs/development/extensions-core/datasketches-theta.md

 Assume you have a datasource with a variety of a variety of users.
 Using `filters` and `aggregation`, you generate a theta sketch of all `football fans`.

 A third-party provider has provided a constant theta sketch of all `cricket fans` and you want to `INTERSECT` both cricket fans and football fans in a `post-aggregation` stage to identify users who are interested in both `cricket`.
-The you want to use `thetaSketchEstimate` to calculate the number of unique users.
+Then you want to use `thetaSketchEstimate` to calculate the number of unique users.

 ```json
 {